-- The need to use different traffic shaping algorithms for various geographical contexts, such as urban vs rural - Business priorities may change over a period of time, e.g. prioritization of performance KPIs over energy efficiency or prioritisation of internal applications over third party applications.
-These changes in business priorities may necessitate the use of different virtual machine or container scheduling controllers. - There could be a need to deploy new technology in order to improve or optimise operation, including adding new capabilities that previously did not exist.
-E.g., new AI/ML algorithms or new data fusion approaches to blend the increasing number of data sources. - There could be a need to deploy new technology in order to address errors or faults.
-E.g., data acquisition or actuation software for new hardware devices or adaptation software to account for incompatibilities in deployed technology.
+- The need to use different traffic shaping algorithms for various geographical contexts, such as urban vs rural - Business priorities may change over a period of time, e.g., prioritization of performance KPIs over energy efficiency or prioritisation of internal applications over third-party applications.
+These changes in business priorities may necessitate the use of different controllers for scheduling virtual machines or containers. - There could be a need to deploy new technology in order to improve or optimise operation, including adding new capabilities that previously did not exist, e.g. new AI/ML algorithms or new data fusion approaches to blend the increasing number of data sources. - There could be a need to deploy new technology in order to address errors or faults, e.g. data acquisition or actuation software for new hardware devices or adaptation software to account for incompatibilities in deployed technology.